 Fenner had at one time been married to Sandra Fane (Elke Sommer), a communist agent.
 That may have been the reason he was fired from the CIA.
 In any case Sandra is involved in this case, but as to which side she is really on - well that’s one of the things Fenner has to find out.

-The movie was based on a novel by Helen MacIness, who was at one time one of the big names in spy fiction.
+The movie was based on the novel of the same name by Helen MacInnes, who was at one time one of the big names in spy fiction.
 This is a rather dark espionage movie, and is certainly no spy spoof.
 It’s all played with deadly seriousness.
 The story has plenty of twists and turns with Fenner not knowing who he can really trust.